How Much Does an MBA Cost?

 What Type of MBA Is Most Affordable?

-MBA programs provide a broad foundation for students who want to pursue diverse managerial and directorial positions.
+MBA programs provide a broad foundation for students looking to pursue diverse managerial and directorial positions.
 However, these roles often require industry expertise.
-For example, an information technology (IT) manager and a human resource director might both hold an MBA, but their daily responsibilities differ greatly.
+For example, an information technology (IT) manager and a human resource director might hold MBAs, but their daily responsibilities differ greatly.

 As a result, many schools offer several MBA concentration options that help equip learners with niche skills.
-The list below ranks the MBA specializations from least to most expensive based on our survey data.
+Below, we list MBA specializations from least to most expensive based on our survey data.

-Information technology ranks as the cheapest — and one of the most popular — concentrations.
+Information technology MBAs rank as the cheapest -- and one of the most popular -- concentrations.
 Programs typically combine management concepts and core IT areas like security, information systems development, and infrastructure to prepare students for IT leadership positions.

-As many companies turn to global markets to unlock growth opportunities, they need professionals with international business expertise.
-An MBA in international business can prepare graduates for these roles, with classes in global marketing and accounting.
+Companies looking to global markets to unlock growth opportunities need professionals with international business expertise.
+An MBA in international business can prepare graduates for these roles through classes in global marketing and accounting.

 Even though some MBA programs in international business include a foreign residency requirement, the tuition still averages 30.5% (or $10,300) less than the average MBA program.
 Based on survey data from the 10 students who entered this program, learners can expect to pay about $23,400 for an international business concentration.

-Students interested in real estate development, acquisition, or financial analysis might pursue an MBA concentration in real estate.
+Students interested in real estate development, acquisition, or financial analysis might pursue MBA concentrations in real estate.
 Courses typically cover topics like housing markets, real estate investment strategies, and urban systems.

-This topped the list as the most sought-after choice, with 84 students completing a general MBA track.
-The popularity likely stems from the comprehensive curriculum that offers learners a broad skillset ideal for multiple industries — not just a niche market.
+This option topped the list as the most sought-after choice, with 84 students completing a general MBA track.
+The popularity likely stems from the comprehensive curriculum that offers learners a broad skill set ideal for multiple industries.

 Students reported an average cost of $30,050 for a general MBA.
-That means learners pay about $3,650 less than average for this MBA track, making it 10.8% cheaper than the average MBA program.
+They pay about $3,650 less than average for this MBA track, making it 10.8% cheaper than the average MBA program.

-An MBA in healthcare helps prepare learners for leadership positions in a very niche field.
+An MBA in healthcare prepares learners for leadership positions in a very niche field.
 The curriculum often dives into healthcare delivery systems, technology and operations, and insurance.
-Students might also explore topics like healthcare policies and economics.
+Students can also explore topics like healthcare policies and economics.

 This MBA track combines core marketing, finance, and organizational behavior topics with specialized human resources courses.
 Classes might include leadership communication, human resource management, and employment laws.
 Graduates can pursue management positions in human resources, training and development, or compensation.

 Nine of the students surveyed chose an MBA in human resources, and they reported a slightly higher-than-average cost of $36,330.
-That is about $2,640 or 7.8% more than the average survey cost of an MBA.
+That number is about $2,640 more, or 7.8% higher than the average survey cost of an MBA.

 An MBA in finance expands on the foundational finance courses that most MBA programs include.
-The classes might cover topics like business valuation, fintech, and portfolio management to prepare graduates for diverse financial leadership positions.
+Classes may cover topics like business valuation, fintech, and portfolio management to prepare graduates for diverse financial leadership positions.

 Finance ranks as the second-most popular MBA concentration and costs slightly more than average.
 The 73 students who entered this concentration reported an average cost of $36,810.
-That totals just $3,110 — or 9.2% — more than the survey average MBA tuition.
+That figure totals just $3,110 -- or 9.2% -- more than the survey's average MBA tuition.

-MBA programs can do more than prepare students for managerial positions.
+MBA programs prepare students for more than just managerial positions.
 With an MBA in entrepreneurship, learners can gain the skills needed to start and run their own businesses.
 Classes typically include entrepreneurial management, new venture finances, and franchising.

 Our survey included 16 students in this specialization, and their reported tuition rates averaged $37,440.
-That means this concentration costs 11.1% — or $3,740 — more than the average MBA program.
+This concentration costs 11.1% -- or $3,740 -- more than the average MBA program.

 An MBA in marketing can prepare students for managerial sales and advertising positions in different industries, such as finance, healthcare, or entertainment.
 Classes often explore consumer behavior and brand development.
 Learners may also dive into business analytics and supply chain management.

 An MBA in information security integrates digital security topics into the core management curriculum.
-Students might complete classes in cybersecurity, risk management, and computer forensics.
+Students can complete classes in cybersecurity, risk management, and computer forensics.

 Information security ranks as the most expensive MBA concentration.
 Only two students surveyed entered this track, and their average tuition costs totaled $52,500.
 That's 55.8% more than the average cost.
 Students can expect to pay nearly $19,000 more than average for this concentration.